Work smarter, respond faster, and modernize your SOC with security orchestration, automation and response

 Splunk SOAR Playbooks

-This playbook uses Splunk Intelligence Management (formerly TruSTAR) normalized indicator enrichment, which is captured within the notes of a container, for an analyst to view details and specify subsequent actions directly within a single Splunk SOAR prompt for rapid manual response.
+This playbook uses Threat Intelligence Management (formerly TruSTAR) normalized indicator enrichment, which is captured within the notes of a container, for an analyst to view details and specify subsequent actions directly within a single Splunk SOAR prompt for rapid manual response.

 This playbook walks through the steps that are performed automatically by Splunk SOAR to triage file hashes ingested from Crowdstrike and quarantine potentially infected devices.